derlin/doodlechallenge/README.md

-# Doodle Hiring Challenge - derlin
+# Doodle Data Engineering Hiring Challenge - derlin

 This repository contains the code and the report for the Doodle Hiring Challenge described here: https://github.com/tamediadigital/hiring-challenges/tree/master/data-engineer-challenge